dmortell/eos/README.md

 firebase deploy --only firestore:rules
 ```

+For Firebase updates see https://firebase.google.com/support/release-notes/js

 # Single Sign-on with Microsoft Azure

 https://azure.microsoft.com/en-us/ click Azure Portal in your profile avatar.
 https://portal.azure.com/ select Azure Active Directory from the top-left hamburger.
 Set your tenant Id in the microsoftSignin() function in stores.js
 Find App Registrations and create an app or select your existing app
-In Manage > Authentication, click Redirect URLs and add an URI to your app URL when for Azure to redirect to after authentication eg `https://your-app.firebaseapp.com/__/auth/handler` then click Save.
+In Manage > Authentication, click Redirect URLs and add an URI to your app URL for Azure to redirect to after authentication eg `https://your-app.firebaseapp.com/__/auth/handler` then click Save.
 (Get the redirect URL from Firebase > Authentication > Microsoft)

 <!-- https://your-app.vercel.app/ -->